spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/atlas-based-analysis/extract-mtr-in-specific-tracts.rst

 Dorsal columns (averages across C2-C4 vertebral levels)
 -------------------------------------------------------

-Next, we extract the MTR from the dorsal columns.
+Finally, we extract the MTR from the dorsal columns.

 .. code::